Hinatuan: Japanese Era

 World War II broke out.
 A few months later, a strong typhoon hit Hinatuan.
 Heavy damages inflected to both private and public properties especially to buildings, coconut plantations and other potential crops, forest reserves, and machineries and equipment of the Portlamon Lumber Company.
 Guerrilla activities then sprung up to lessen the influence and strength of the Armed Forces of the Empire of Japan and to prepare the people for liberation of the country by the allied forces.

-Post War
+Modern day

 After the war, Elpedio Chavez was appointed mayor of the town.
 He was later followed by the first-elect, Mayor Tito Cañedo, Sr., under the Republic of the Philippines.
 He helped much in the rehabilitation and reconstruction of the town.
 He was followed by Mayor Joaquin Villaluz, Segundo Cuyno, Sr., Candelario Viola, Sr., Jose Pepino, Sr., the mayor under the Martial Law period, LADP scholar Atty.
-Candelario J. Viola, Jr., Cristina M. Camba, Dr. Alicia V. Momongan and the incumbent Mayor Shem G. Garay.
+Candelario J. Viola, Jr., Cristina M. Camba, Dr. Alicia V. Momongan, Shem G. Garay and the incumbent Mayor Atty.
+Tito A. Cañedo III.

+Hinatuan was the epicenter of a magnitude 7.6 earthquake on 2 December 2023.
+It damaged or destroyed nearly 10% of the town's houses.
+The town's mayor reported that about 41,000 of the town's 43,000 residents were affected.

 Geography

 Barangays

 Hinatuan is politically subdivided into 24 barangays.
+Each barangay consists of puroks, while some have sitios.